veithen/veithen.github.io/_posts/2015-01-11-axis2-modules-war-packaging.md

 but you can use it in your own projects as well.

 If you choose this approach, then the first step is to disable the MAR packaging feature in `maven-war-plugin`.
-The only way to do this is to exclude the entire `WEB-INF/modules` tree from the WAR by adding the following option to the plug-in configuration:
+One way to do this[^2] is to exclude the entire `WEB-INF/modules` tree from the WAR by adding the following option to the plug-in configuration:

 ~~~ markup